AdeoluX/zafon/README.md

 This command will insert predefined data such as users or admin roles into your MongoDB instance.

-Ensure that your `.env` or `.env.test` file contains the correct `MONGO_URI` for connecting to the database, and the seed script is properly defined in your project.
+Ensure that your `.env` or `.env.test` file contains the correct `DATABASE_URL` for connecting to the database, and the seed script is properly defined in your project.

 ### API Endpoints